wearetheframers/frame-core-wip/docs/API/frame/framer/framer.md

 - **Execution Control**: Framers have a `can_execute` property that determines if decisions are executed automatically.
 By default, this is set to `True`.

 - **Integration with Services**: The Framer class integrates with various services such as LLMService, MemoryService, EQService, and ActionRegistry to enhance its capabilities.
 Note: DSPy does not support streaming mode.
 When streaming is enabled, the `_streamed_response` variable accumulates the streamed content and resets with each new `get_completion` call.
+Models can be specified in the configuration and in each completion endpoint/call, beyond just the default model given to all Frame configs.

 - **Automatic Role and Goal Generation**: If roles or goals are not provided during initialization, they will be automatically generated:
   - If both roles and goals are None, they will be generated using `generate_roles_and_goals()`.